liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Develop a plan for sending communications to your user base, providing clear statements of timing, and expectations and impact to the individual, including:

-- Awareness of the migration timeline and how it impacts them.
+- Being aware of the migration timeline and how it impacts them.
 Include any user calls to action.
 - Assure them that if they already have content in OneDrive, their content is safe and isn't overwritten.
 - Let them know whether individuals can opt out of the migration process.